ravivarat/Flight-Tracking-Management/README.md

 This project uses the [AviationStack API](https://aviationstack.com/) to fetch live flight data.
 To get the data:
 1. Sign up at AviationStack and get your free API key.
-2. Replace the API key in the Python script:
+2. Replace the API key in the Python script.

 ## 🔥 **SCREENSHOTS:**